Updated June, 2019

 Another option is the rollover purchase plan, in which the operator purchases a new or nearly new piece of equipment from a dealer with the expectation that it will be exchanged for another model after one year or season.
 Often the purchase is financed with a company loan that accrues no interest until the date to trade.
 At that point a cash payment is made, sometimes based on the hours of use accumulated on the model being returned.

 Both lease and rollover purchase plans minimize the direct cash outflows needed to acquire the use of a machine.
-They also guarantee that the machine will be relatively new and have little or no repair cost.
+The rollover plan also guarantees that the machine will be relatively new and have little or no repair cost.
+For this same reason, it is usually the most expensive plan.

-However, at the end of the agreement the operator will have built up no equity interest in the equipment.
+For both a lease and a rollover, the operator will have built up no equity interest in the equipment at the end of the agreement.

-The table compares the cash outlays for an outright purchase, a 5-year operating lease, and a yearly rollover purchase for a $200,000 combine.
-The lease payments are assumed to be $30,000 each year, and the cost to trade under the rollover plan is $40,000 each year.
-Estimated repair costs are assumed to be under warranty for all years in the rollover plan, but only in year 1 for the purchase and lease plans.
+Table 2 compares the cash outlays for an outright purchase, a 5-year operating lease, and a yearly rollover purchase for a $300,000 combine.
+The lease payments are assumed to be $45,000 each year, and the cost to trade under the rollover plan is $40,000, plus interest of $4,800 on the original loan each year.
+Estimated repair costs are assumed to be under warranty for all years in the rollover plan, but only in year one for the purchase and lease plans.
 The cash payments are shown as positive values.
-For the purchase plan the salvage value of the combine is shown as a negative outflow (i.e., a cash inflow) in year 5.
+For the purchase plan the salvage value of the combine is shown as a negative outflow (i.e., a cash inflow) in year five.
+For the rollover plan, the original loan of $240,000 would have to be repaid in the year following the fifth season, minus the remaining value of the last combine returned.

 Income tax considerations

 While saving taxes should never be the sole reason for purchasing machinery, income tax effects do need to be taken into account.
 Figure 2 shows the estimated total annual cost of the tractor in Figure 1 after subtracting income tax savings.
 The Internal Revenue Service (IRS) allows fuel, repairs, interest on a loan, and operating lease payments to be deducted as ordinary expenses.
 In addition, depreciation expenses can be claimed according to IRS guidelines.
-Note that in Figure 2 the net after-tax costs begin to rise after year 8, when the tractor has been fully depreciated.
+Note that in Figure 2 the net after-tax costs begin to rise after year five, when the tractor has been fully depreciated.
+No Section 179 expensing was assumed, only regular MACRS depreciation.

 Depreciation.
 Generally speaking, it is advantageous to depreciate a machinery item as rapidly as possible.
 This is due to the time value of money; that is, it is better to save taxes today and have the use of the funds longer, even if the total savings are the same in the long run.
 Recent low interest rates have made this less important, however.

-Farm machinery falls into the 7-year class life Modified Accelerated Cost Recovery System (MACRS) depreciation category.
-Because the IRS allows only a partial year of depreciation to be claimed in the first and last year, it actually takes 8 tax years to fully depreciate the item.
-Farmers also can choose the alternative MACRS depreciation schedule, in which the machine has a 10-year life and is depreciated over 11 tax years.
-Table 3 compares the annual depreciation rates allowed for regular and alternative MACRS schedules.
+New farm machinery falls into the 5-year class life Modified Accelerated Cost Recovery System (MACRS) depreciation category, using 200 percent declining balance rates.
+Because the IRS allows only a partial year of depreciation to be claimed in the first and last year, it actually takes six tax years to fully depreciate the item.
+Table 3 shows the annual depreciation rates allowed for 5-year regular MACRS schedules.

 This adjustment results in more depreciation for items placed in service in the first two quarters, but less for items placed in service in the last two quarters.
 Generally, more than 40 percent of the total value of assets acquired in the tax year would have to fall in the first quarter in order to offset the depreciation lost on the items acquired in the last quarter.
 Thus, if major purchases of machinery or other depreciable assets are contemplated for late in the tax year, careful planning should be done before the final quarter begins.

 Example.
-A farmer purchases a field cultivator in April for $30,000 cash difference, and another tractor in September for $35,000 cash difference.
+A farmer purchases a field cultivator in April for $30,000 cash difference, and and a grain cart in September for $35,000.
 In the year of purchase the following depreciation is allowed:

-Now, suppose the tractor was purchased in October.
-Since the tractor purchase was more than 40 percent of the total for the year, the fourth quarter convention is invoked.
+Now, suppose the grain cart was purchased in October.
+Since the purchase was more than 40 percent of the total for the year, the fourth quarter convention is invoked.
+The field cultivator is depreciated for two and one-half quarters (62.5%) and the grain cart is depreciated for one-half quarter (12.5%).

-Depreciation is over $2,000 less in the second case.
+First-year depreciation is almost $4,000 less in the second case.

 The final quarter limitation does not affect the amount of Section 179 expensing that can be taken, and the 40 percent test is applied after any Section 179 expensing has been deducted.